openpreserve/scape-xcorrsound/ABOUT.md

 * precision in the overlap analysis
 * automated processes
 * resource efficiency
-* open source – freely available
+* open source: freely available
 * easy to install and integrate into a workflow (command line tool)
 * leads to an improved and optimised end user experience